 A string of license plates from the likes of Louisiana, Tennessee, Texas, Oklahoma, Connecticut, Colorado, Arizona and California hang above the guitars in Doug Schmude’s recording studio.
-A firm believer in the principle that life is as much about what happens as where you’re standing when it does, Doug’s music reflects the perspective that living all across America imparts upon a person.
+A firm believer in the principle that life is as much about what happens as where you’re standing when it does, Doug’s music reflects the perspective that living in 8 different states imparts upon a person.
 His songs contain vividly drawn characters from all walks of life and stories from ever changing viewpoints.

-His latest record, ”Burn These Pages", was released independently on his own label, Lost Hubcap, and was selfproduced.
-The songs all start with a foundation of rootsy americana and mix in equal parts rock, blues, indie rock and a dash of grunge.
-The result is a modern americana sound that will appeal to fans of Jason Isbell, Ryan Bingham, John Mellencamp and Steve Earle.
-Doug plays the majority of the acoustic and electric guitars, bass, mandolin, lap steel guitar, dobro and even drums on a few tracks.
-The album features a guest appearance by Oklahoma singer songwriter Carter Sampson.
+His new album, "Mileposts", was released independently on his own label, Lost Hubcap, and was self produced.
+The songs mix bits of country, folk, rock and blues, and the result is a modern roots americana sound that would appeal to fans of Jason Isbell, Ryan Bingham, John Mellencamp and Steve Earle.
+Doug plays the majority of the acoustic and electric guitars, bass, mandolin, lap steel guitar and dobro.